adumont/tplink-cloud-api/README.md

   // alternatively, map to light or plug objects that can directly be invoked (eg: .transitionLightState(...)) for (const d of rawDevices) {
     const device = tplink.newDevice(d);

+    if (device.disconnected) {
+      // aka !connected
+      continue; // can't operate on a device that's not connected to the internet }

     console.log(
       device.type,
       "(",